Without even trying, I've lived on the edge of a knife.

 - Being Evil Sucks

-An evil character realizes that being evil is making him miserable.
+An evil character realizes that being evil is making them miserable.

 - Break the Haughty

-A proud character gets some much-deserved comeuppance and reforms into a kinder person.
+A proud character gets some much-deserved comeuppance and learns humility, becoming a kinder person.

 - Comes Great Responsibility

-A character who gains vast power develops a correspondingly large sense of obligation to use it for good.
+A character gains vast power and then develops a correspondingly large sense of obligation to use it for good.

 - Conspiracy Redemption